raehik/binrep/senserial/README.md

 same as everyone else's; just provide a few definitions and senserial can give you powerful generic instances.

+Currently an unofficial library, distributed as part of binrep.
+Reader, please let the author know if you'd like it released separately.

 ## Why?
 It is 2023.
 There are a number of competing parsing and serialization Haskell libraries, and some notable high-performance binary serialization libraries.